 - the mysterious gatekeepertheGatekeeper

 Maybe I should have called this the black hole gatekeeper.
 They ask you to submit resume electronically.
 They tell you not to call.
 You wait.
-And within some undetermined time no matter how qualified or unqualified you were you receive a “your experience is impressive but unfortunately we had a number of highly qualified candidates and we have elected to move forward with them and not you.”
-Be aware.
-You could have sent Fred Flintstone’s resume in and if you didn’t make the black hole cut you will receive this response (or some derivative thereof).
-Sure.
-You can play all the games and make sure your resume is peppered with ‘key words” and phrases that pop up in scanned computer scenarios.
-You can write an experience summary that would make P&G proud.
-Doesn’t matter.
-This is the black hole.
+And within some undetermined time … no matter how qualified or unqualified you were … you receive a “your experience is impressive but unfortunately we had a number of highly qualified candidates and we have elected to move forward with them and not you.”

 I have worked at companies with a black hole mentality.
-As a hiring manager you either get folders upon folders of resumes (which you cherry pick some knowing full well that you stopped at a certain number not even looking at others unless the first batch sucked worse then you thought they would) or you get a small folder from the administrator of the black hole with a post it note saying “here are the qualified resumes for the opportunity we have.” (and I think we all wonder how they were deemed ‘qualified’ but almost everyone is afraid of talking to whoever is responsible for electronic administration for fear you will get delegated an additional responsibility or end up talking about the new Doom game scenario).
+As a hiring manager you either get folders upon folders of resumes (which you cherry pick some … knowing full well that you stopped at a certain number not even looking at others unless the first batch sucked worse then you thought they would) or you get a small folder from the administrator of the black hole with a post it note saying “here are the qualified resumes for the opportunity we have” <and of course I think we all wonder how they were deemed ‘qualified’ … but almost everyone is afraid of talking to whoever is responsible for electronic administration for fear you will get delegated an additional responsibility or end up talking about the new Doom game scenario>.
 Even when unemployment was lower the blackhole receives hundreds of resumes and spits out a few.

 - the HR/administrator gatekeeper